 History of coupes

-The origin of the name is from the French coupé, which means "cut."
+The origin of the name is from the French coupé, meaning "cut."
 This reflects the shortened body shape compared to a classic sedan.

-In the first cars, a coupe meant a closed body with a hard roof, often for two or three people.
+In the first cars, a coupe meant a closed body with a rigid roof, often for two or three people.

-In the 1950s and 70s, coupes became synonymous with sporty or executive cars, such as Chevrolet Camaro, Ford Mustang, Mercedes-Benz SLC.
+In the 1950s to 1970s, coupes became synonymous with sporty or executive cars, for example: Chevrolet Camaro, Ford Mustang, Mercedes-Benz SLC.

 Coupes have always been a symbol of prestige and drive, the ideal choice for car enthusiasts.